lakshmantgld/mongoDB-Atlas/README.md

 As you can see, when you design the schema properly, you can scale mongoDB infinitely.

-The above modeling is just the basics, there is still more to it like **Two-way** referncing and denormalization.
+The above modeling is just the basics, there is still more to it like **Two-way referencing** and **Denormalization as per use-case**.
 I consider this [article](https://highlyscalable.wordpress.com/2012/03/01/nosql-data-modeling-techniques/) as bible to NoSQL modeling.
 Check out the brilliant article by mongoDB for the [best practices in mongoDB modeling](https://www.mongodb.com/blog/post/6-rules-of-thumb-for-mongodb-schema-design-part-1).
 The above tips were partly from this article.
 Since this repo is going to concentrate more on Best Practices with mongoDB Atlas, I am going to jump to that.

 ## Atlas Technical Architecture
-The Technical architecture shows a Single shard mongoDB cluster deployed in AWS.
+The Technical architecture shows a **Single Shard MongoDB cluster** deployed in AWS.
 This gives an higher level understanding of how it works.

 ![Atlas Technical Architecture](https://raw.githubusercontent.com/lakshmantgld/mongoDB-Atlas/master/readmeFiles/architecture.png)

-you can deploy Atlas mongoDB cluster on any cloud provider of your choice.
+You can deploy Atlas mongoDB cluster on any cloud provider of your choice.
 Since, our application is on AWS, we have deployed the atlas cluster on AWS.
 It securely communicates with our application through the **VPC peering**.

 ## Atlas Best Practices